PythonSnake66/Chess_bot/README.md

 - **chess_engine.py:** Contains the game logic, rules, and state management.
 - **chess_ai.py:** Implements the AI opponent using the Minimax algorithm with alpha-beta pruning.
 - **images/:** Contains images used in the README.

-Special thanks to the open-source community for providing inspiration and resources.

-## Contact

-For any questions or suggestions, feel free to contact [your email](mailto:youremail@example.com).